microsoftgraph/microsoft-graph-docs/api-reference/beta/api/participant-invite.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Invite participants to the active call.
+Invite participants to the active multiparty call.

 For more information about how to handle long-running participant invitation operations, see [inviteParticipantsOperation](../resources/inviteparticipantsoperation.md).